Acute interstitial pneumonitis

 Acute interstitial pneumonitis (also known as acute interstitial pneumonia) is a rare, severe lung disease that usually affects otherwise healthy individuals.
-There is no known cause or cure.

 Acute interstitial pneumonitis is often categorized as both an interstitial lung disease and a form of acute respiratory distress syndrome (ARDS).
 In uncommon instances, if ARDS appears acutely, in the absence of known triggers, and follows a rapidly progressing clinical course, the term "Acute interstitial pneumonia" is used.
 ARDS is distinguished from the chronic forms of interstitial pneumonia such as idiopathic pulmonary fibrosis.
+There is no proved treatment and management is largely based on supportive care.

 Symptoms and signs

 The most common symptoms of acute interstitial pneumonitis are highly productive cough with expectoration of thick mucus, fever, and difficulties breathing.
 These often occur over a period of one to two weeks before medical attention is sought.
 The presence of fluid means the person experiences a feeling similar to 'drowning'.
 Difficulties breathing can quickly progress to an inability to breathe without support (respiratory failure).

 Acute interstitial pneumonitis typically progresses rapidly, with hospitalization and mechanical ventilation often required only days to weeks after initial symptoms of cough, fever, and difficulties breathing develop.
 Additional symptoms that may occur before disease onset include myalgias, fatigue, and chills.
 Also, tachypnea and crackling noises are commonly heard when listening to the lungs of patients with this disease.